 Research and development.
 Research and development expenses represented 19 percent and 23 percent of net revenues in the first quarter of fiscal years 1999 and 1998, respectively.
 Actual research and development spending (including capitalized software development costs of \$1,750,000 recorded in the prior fiscal year) increased by 20 percent from the same period in the prior fiscal year due to the addition of software engineers, expenses associated with the development and translation of new products, and exit costs incurred in the restructuring of one of the Company's development centers.
-The Company anticipates that research and development expenses will increase in future periods as a result of product development efforts by the Company's market groups and incremental personnel costs.
+The Company anticipates that research and development efforts by the Company's market groups and incremental personnel costs.
 Additionally, the Company intends to continue recruiting and hiring experienced software developers and to consider the licensing and acquisition of complementary software technologies and businesses.

 General and administrative.
 General and administrative expenses decreased to 15 percent of net revenues in the first quarter of fiscal year 1999 from 16 percent of net revenues in the first quarter of the prior fiscal year.
-In absolute dollar terms, general and administrative expenses increased 53 percent from the same period of the prior fiscal year, resulting primarily from increased employee-related expenses (\$3.5 million increase), amortization of intangibles recorded in connection with the Softdesk merger (\$1.9 million increase), and costs related to the Company's Year 2000 compliance program (\$0.9 million).
+In absolute dollar terms, general and administrative expenses increased 48 percent from the same period of the prior fiscal year, resulting primarily from increased employee-related expenses, amortization of intangibles recorded in connection with the Softdesk merger, and costs related to the Company's Year 2000 compliance program.
 The Company currently expects that general and administrative expenses will increase in future periods to support spending on infrastructure, including continued investment in Autodesk's worldwide information systems and making any additional corrections to the Company's hardware and software for compliance in the year 2000; and to amortize goodwill and other intangible assets associated with recent business combinations.

 Charge for acquired in-process research and development.
-On March 31, 1997, the Company exchanged 2.9 million shares of its common stock for all of the outstanding stock of Softdesk, Inc. Based on the value of Autodesk stock and options exchanged, the transaction, including transaction costs, was valued at approximately \$94 million.
+On March 31, 1997, the Company acquired the outstanding stock of Softdesk in exchange for Autodesk common stock.
 This transaction was accounted for using the purchase method of accounting with the purchase price being principally allocated to capitalized software, purchased technologies, and intangible assets.
-Approximately \$19.2 million of the total purchase price represented the value of in-process research and development that had not yet reached technological feasibility and had no alternative future use.
-Approximately \$3.0 million of technology acquired from 3D/Eye during the first quarter of fiscal year 1998 also represented the value of in-process research and development that had not yet reached technological feasibility and had no alternative future use.
-The \$19.2 million and the \$3.0 million were charged to operations in the first quarter of fiscal year 1998.
-These charges reduced net income for the period by approximately \$21.1 million (\$0.46 per share on a diluted basis) and reflect the fact the one-time charge for acquired in-process research and development recorded in connection with the Softdesk transaction was not deductible for income tax purposes.
+Approximately \$55.1 million of the total purchase price represented the value of in-process research and development that had not yet reached technological feasibility and had no alternative future use.
+Approximately \$3.0 million of technology acquired from 3D/Eye during the quarter also represented the value of in-process research and development that had not yet reached technological feasibility and had no alternative future use.
+The \$55.1 million and the \$3.0 million were charged to operations in the first quarter of fiscal year 1998.